 There will also be regular occasions when the credit card issuers may offer you more points (up to 15 points usually) for every dollar spent.
 Such promotions typically come in the form of rotating bonus point deals and online shopping sites.

-Of course, there would be the usual condition for all these cards: applicants are expected to have excellent credit scores (FICOs of 750 or above) before they can be issued any card.
+Of course, there would be the usual conditions for all these cards: applicants are expected to have excellent credit scores (FICOs of 750 or above) before they can be issued any card.

-That said, a rewards credit card as an excellent way to earn rewards for purchases you already make anyway.
+That said, a rewards credit card is an excellent way to earn rewards for purchases you already make anyway.